Skip to main content

 Break down unallocated costs

-You can add other dimensions to better understand the unallocated costs.
+You can add other dimensions to break down the costs.

 Split costs

-The example below shows how to split unallocated cost in the Environments attribution group:
+The example below shows how to split unallocated cost in the Environments group allocation:

-1. In the left-hand sidebar of the report, go to the Group by section and select the three dots menu () at the rightmost end of the attribution group, and then select Split new cost.
+1. In the left-hand sidebar of the report, go to the Group by section, select the three dots menu () at the rightmost end of the allocation, and then select Split cost.

 2. Select Unallocated as the source item to split.

-In the current example, the unallocated cost distributed to the Development environment is calculated as below:
+In the example below, the unallocated cost distributed to the Development environment is calculated as:

 Unallocated_total × (Development_origin / (Development_origin + Production_origin) )